 Born in China and based in Brooklyn, artist Xiao Wang received his BFA from the Glasgow School of Art and MFA from the San Francisco Art Institute.
 In November we launched "Slumber Under a Shade", a hand-embellished limited edition print to benefit City Harvest, New York City's largest food rescue organization.

-Xiao Wang, Slumber Under a Shade, 2021; Hand-Embellished, Signed, and Numbered Limited Edition Print
+Xiao Wang, Slumber Under a Shade, 2021; Hand-Embellished, Signed, and Numbered Limited Edition Print in White Wood Frame

 - Unit Price

 Recently we had the pleasure of sitting down with the artist to discuss his practice which includes combining dramatic, moody color palettes with a realist approach in figurative painting.